kottagituser/city-connections/README.md

 	*A REST HTTP Service  that can determine if two cities are connected through a series of roads:
 	The service returns 'yes' if two cities are connected and 'no' otherwise

+	Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.
+	List of roads is available in a file (city.txt).
+The file contains a list of city pairs (one pair per line, comma separated), which indicates that there’s a road between those cities.

 	*For Example:

 	city.txt content is: